LIPS-scheme/lips/README.md

    (arr.sort fn))
 ```

-Another example of slow performace is using LIPS with React, the more code you put into components
+Another example of slow performance is using LIPS with React, the more code you put into components
 the slower the app will become.

 Examples:
 * [Preact app that update SVG](https://codepen.io/jcubic/pen/PojYxBP) - it requires to use debounce.
-* [React with Hooks](https://codepen.io/jcubic/pen/PoKQmpq?editors=1000) - on click the UI freezes for ~300ms, you can see warnigs in dev tools.
+* [React with Hooks](https://codepen.io/jcubic/pen/PoKQmpq?editors=1000) - on click the UI freezes for ~300ms, you can see warnings in dev tools.

-The issue with performance is tracked in [#197](https://github.com/jcubic/lips/issues/197).
+The performance issue is tracked in [#197](https://github.com/jcubic/lips/issues/197).

 ## Supported SRFI